-The Head teacher has the responsibility for this area.
-He decides, based on individual needs, on the placement of each child in a particular class.
-The class teacher is expected to indicate to the Head teacher, through the weekly record book, any children for whom concern is felt.
+Mrs. McElroy and Mr. Hudson have the responsibility for this area.
+They decide, based on individual needs, on the placement of each child in a particular class.
+The class teacher is expected to indicate to senior leaders, through the weekly record book, any children for whom concern is felt.

 The class teacher is supported by the house system.
 Each of the houses has staff attached to it who show a pastoral interest in their house members.

 All teachers are part of duty teams which care for the children during morning and afternoon breaks.
 We have 8 trained first aiders on the teaching and support staff and 2 further members of staff among the welfare assistants.
 At lunchtime, Mrs. Donohoe is in full charge of the welfare team.

 The children all play together at break times on our large playground, or field in the summer.
 There are specific areas for different activities to allow all children to play and enjoy themselves in comfort and safety.

 School cannot accept responsibility for administering medicines unless they are both prescribed and accompanied by a letter from parents asking us to administer the medicine in school.
 Medicine must be labelled with the appropriate child’s name.
 Under normal circumstances, we are advised that there is no need for medicine to be given during school hours.